sunpy/sunpy/doc/source/guide/lightcurve.rst

 Let's create some fake data and pass it into a LightCurve object.

     >>> from sunpy.lightcurve import LightCurve
+    >>> light_curve = LightCurve.create({"param1": range(24 * 60)})

+The first line imports the lightcurve object.
+Let's look at the argument in LightCurve.create.
+The argument is a dictionary that contains a single entry with key "param1" with a value of a list of 1440 entries (from 0 to 1439) - these are our 'fake data' measurements.
+Since no other times are provided, a default set of times are provided.
+You can provide your own times very simply using the 'index' keyword, as is shown below.

     >>> import datetime
     >>> base = datetime.datetime.today()
     >>> dates = [base - datetime.timedelta(minutes=x) for x in range(0, 24 * 60)]
     >>> light_curve = LightCurve.create({"param1": range(24 * 60)}, index=dates)
-    >>> light_curve.show()

-The first two lines import sunpy and the datetime module.
-The next two lines create a list of dates.
-Let's look at the argument and keyword in LightCurve.create.
-The argument is a dictionary that contains a single entry with key "param1" with a value of a list of 1440 entries (from 0 to 1439).
-The keyword "index" passes the dates created earlier.
-The